alessandroatgmail/gitcourse/README.md

 # gitcourse

-reository for the google git course
+repository for the google git course

+I am editing the README file.
+Adding some more details about the project description.